The current Musical Director, Robert Hammersley, recounts the history of the Society since its birth in 1917.

 By 1923 the choral society sang under Ella Wilson's direction and Percival Taylor (Director of Music at the college) teamed up with her.
 The next step came with the arrival of Robin Miller as Director of Music at Ardingly College in 1948 and he was appointed conductor of the Ardingly Choral Society.
 He told me, when I became Director of Music at the college in 1996, that he immediately decided to augment the college choir with any teachers and parents who were able to join and thus double the size of the Ardingly College Choral Society, as it now became known.
 This led to his first programme which he said 'had' to be Messiah.

-Following my retirement in 2007 as Director of Music of Ardingly College the choir changed its name to the Ardingly Choral Society, registered as an independent charity and affiliated to “Making Music” (the national federation of music societies) which supports and champions voluntary music making.
-We perform our concerts in conjunction with the Mid-Sussex Sinfonia and we use professional soloists as well as, on suitable occasions, young singers from the local area.
+Following my retirement in 2007 as Director of Music of Ardingly College the choir changed its name to the Ardingly Choral Society, registered as an independent charity and affiliated to “Making Music” (the national federation of music societies) which supports and champions voluntary music making. we continued to hold rehearsals in the College's Recital Room until 2024.
+We perform our concerts in conjunction with professional soloists and talented singers from the local area.

 Three major concerts are performed each year.
 A Remembrance Concert, unique in the area, in aid of The Royal British Legion, an Advent Carol Concert by Candlelight in Ardingly College Chapel in aid of a chosen charity and a Spring Concert also in the Chapel.
 In alternate years there is an opportunity to sing Choral Evensong in venues including Chichester Cathedral, Southwark Cathedral and St George's Chapel, Windsor.